-The Boy Scouts of America, consisting of 291 local councils, continued to deliver an exciting and valuable program to young people in 2012, with approximately 2,775,000 youth members and Explorers registered in individual programs.
-Adult leaders providing support to these youth were registered in approximately 1,068,000 individual programs.
-Moreover, the existing three high-adventure bases set attendance records in 2012 with over 51,000 Scouts and Scouters attending.
-In addition, the National Council continued in 2012 to develop the Summit Bechtel Family National Scout Reserve (the Summit).
+The Boy Scouts of America, consisting of 288 local councils, continued to deliver an exciting and valuable program to young people in 2013, with approximately 2,613,000 youth members and Explorers registered in individual programs.
+Approximately 1,029,000 registered adult leaders provide support to these youth.
+Moreover, the existing three national high-adventure bases set attendance records in 2013 with over 54,000 Scouts and Scouters attending.
+Additionally, over 36,000 Scouts and Scouters participated in the 2013 National Scout Jamboree.
+The National Council also placed into service the Summit Bechtel Family National Scout Reserve (the Summit).
 As with last year, the impact of this project is apparent in a number of places in the financial statements.

-The following further discusses sources, uses, and stewardship of the National Council's resources during 2012.
+The following further discusses sources, uses, and stewardship of the National Council's resources during 2013.